article_14073.jpg

 • Refusing to nurse or accept fluids

-If none of these symptoms appear, it’s probably just a simple cold, and she just needs a little help clearing those sinuses out.
-There are a few different strategies you can use to help unstuff her nose.
+If none of these symptoms appear, it’s probably just a simple cold, and they just need a little help clearing those sinuses out.
+There are a few different strategies you can use to help unstuff their nose.

 • Saline solution: You can either buy saline solution or make it by mixing no more than a quarter of a teaspoon of salt to 8 ounces of warm water.
-Saline solution can be used to flush out her sinuses before using a bulb syringe can help to start to break down the mucus before sucking it out.
-First, squirt the bulb into the nostrils when the baby is upright, and then lie her down with her head slightly lower than her body for a moment to let the saline start to work on the mucus before using the nasal aspirator (or “snot sucker,” as it’s sometimes called) to pull it out.
+Saline solution can be used to flush out their sinuses before using a bulb syringe can help to start to break down the mucus before sucking it out.
+First, squirt the bulb into the nostrils when the baby is upright, and then lie them down with their head slightly lower than their body for a moment to let the saline start to work on the mucus before using the nasal aspirator (or “snot sucker,” as it’s sometimes called) to pull it out.

 • Nasal aspirator: To use the nasal aspirator, bulb syringe, or “snot sucker,” squeeze the air out of the bulb and insert the tip slightly into your child’s nose – around a quarter of an inch in, just enough to seal the tip in the mucus, and then slowly release the bulb so it sucks the mucus in.
 Be sure to rinse the bulb with soapy water, and then again in clean water, between each use.

 As a preventive measure, it’s important to make sure Baby stays well-hydrated, to prevent dryness.
-Baby probably doesn’t need any hydration outside of breast milk or formula, but offering frequent feedings, even if they’re short ones, can help to make sure she stays well hydrated.
+Baby probably doesn’t need any hydration outside of breast milk or formula, but offering frequent feedings, even if they’re short ones, can help to make sure they stay well hydrated.

 Related Topics